Troy Neel

 Troy Lee Neel (born September 14, 1965) is an American former professional baseball player.
 After a solid start in Major League Baseball (MLB), Neel moved to Japan and compiled strong numbers in six seasons playing in Nippon Professional Baseball (NPB).
-In 2022, Neel came 11,682 out of 669,173 people in the Australian ESPN AFL tipping contest.

 Early life

 Neel was born in Freeport, Texas.
+Troy attend Brazoswood High School and started on the baseball team that won the 1984 UIL Texas High School 5A state championship.
 He attended Texas A&M University before his professional baseball career.
+At the time, Neel was planning on being a linebacker as part of the famed Wrecking Crew defense.
+After one season, he missed baseball and transferred to Howard College to get back into baseball.

 Career

+Initially, Neel was drafted by the Cleveland Indians in the 9th round of the 1986 MLB draft, before being traded to Oakland in 1991, where he made his Major League debut.

 Neel played in the major leagues for the Oakland Athletics primarily as a first baseman and designated hitter from 1992 to 1994.
-He made his debut on May 30th against the Baltimore Orioles, hitting second in the lineup and playing the entire game in left field.
+He made his debut on May 30 against the Baltimore Orioles, hitting second in the lineup and playing the entire game in left field.
 He went 0 for 4 with 2 strike outs.
-His first Major League hit was as a pinch hitter off reliever Bobby Thigpen of the Chicago White Sox on June 5th and his first career home run came on July 6th against Jeff Muttis of the Cleveland Indians.
+His first Major League hit was as a pinch hitter off reliever Bobby Thigpen of the Chicago White Sox on June 5 and his first career home run came on July 6 against Jeff Muttis of the Cleveland Indians.
 That game was his best of the year, going 3 for 5 with a 2-run home run, a double and 3 runs scored.
 By the end of the season he saw action in 24 games, hitting for a .264 batting average (14 hits in 53 at bats), with 3 home runs and 9 runs batted in, playing first base, left field and designated hitter.

 In 1993 Neel became a first-string player, belting 19 home runs with 63 RBI's on a solid .290 average.
 The following year his playing time was a bit reduced to 83 games, yet he still provided punch with 15 HR and 48 RBI's.
 Unexpectedly that would turn out to be his last year in the majors.
 He finished with a career .280 average in 758 at bats.